Physician Assistant Studies

-A minimum requirement of 1000hrs of direct patient contact may be in a medical discipline such as CNA, EMT, CRNA, CMA, Medical Tech, hospice volunteer, etc. We will accept hours as that have occurred from these select disciplines, (Pharmacy Tech, Dental Tech, Physical Therapist Tech, Athletic Trainer).
+A minimum requirement of 1000hrs of direct patient contact may be in a medical discipline such as CNA, EMT, CRNA, CMA, Medical Tech, professional hospice volunteer, etc. We will accept hours as that have occurred from these select disciplines, (Pharmacy Tech, Dental Tech, Physical Therapist Tech, Athletic Trainer).
 However, these hours can occur in a limited capacity with 500 hrs maximum.

 In addition to the 1000 direct patient contact hour, you must have a minimum of 50 hours of shadowing a clinical Physician Assistant.
 We prefer that you shadow a PA in a variety of medical specialties.

 1.CASPA: Application cycle will be from mid-April until June 15th, 2013

 2. Graduate School/College of Health Sciences supplemental Application: must be submitted at the time you submit your application to CASPA

 • All three applications must be completed and on file to be considered for the PA program.